KamilSJaron/reproductive_mode_TE_dynamics/Doligin_and_Charlesworth.md

 - genome is made of 2 chromosomes and each of them is able to carry 200 TEs.
 - new TEs insert is placed to random unoccupied place in genome
 - fitness `w` of individual with `n` elements is : `w_n = exp( - an - 1/2 bn^2)` where `a` and `b` are constant selection coefficient

+-> approximate consistency is tested in simulation 019 (TODO verify the sim)

 ### parameters